rhymeswithvocal/digital-garden/_notes/tech-and-online/grievances-with-online.md

 ### The dearth of [[Good Content™]]

 Since there isn't a lot incentivizing good things being made, good things often don't get made.
 When they do, they can still have a hard time finding the limelight.

+### The Tech overlords don't care if you're [[tech literate]]

+You might argue that a lot of them want you to be less aware of how things work, where your data goes, etc.